evanfwatkins/TarkovKitGenerator/README.md

 To start the application run 'app.py'

 ## Upcoming Changes
-1. Fix the tiny black box when n_clicks = 0
+1. Get a image for each map and work that into the map randomizer
-2. Map Randomizer
+2. Fix the display of box-container.
+It's too wide currently